taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [awesome-claude-prompts](https://github.com/langgptai/awesome-claude-prompts) - This repo includes Claude prompt curation to use Claude better.
- * [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents
+**Tutorials**
+ * [Play-with-LLMs](https://github.com/evilpsycho/play-with-llms) - Tutorial on training, evaluating LLM, as well as utilizing RAG, Agent, Chain to build entertaining applications with LLMs.分享如何训练、评估LLMs，如何基于RAG、Agent、Chain构建有趣的LLMs应用。

 **NLP**
- * [obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

-**Others**
- * [suno-api](https://github.com/gcui-art/suno-api) - Use API to call the music generation AI of suno.ai, and easily integrate it into agents like GPTs.
+ * [spacy-transformers](https://github.com/explosion/spacy-transformers) - 🛸 Use pretrained transformers like BERT, XLNet, and GPT-2 in spaCy
+ * [chatgpt-universe](https://github.com/cedrickchee/chatgpt-universe) - ChatGPT Universe is fleeting notes on ChatGPT, GPT, and large language models (LLMs)

-_Updated on April 22, 2024_ (A total of 1515 repositories listed.)
+_Updated on April 24, 2024_ (A total of 1518 repositories listed.)

 ## Table of contents